-FACILITATOR Say: Step Three is to Restore.
+5 minutes CONFLICT RESOLUTION - STEP 3: RESTORE FACILITATOR Step 3 - Restore Focus on repair, reconciliation, rebuilding of relationships Allow campers to take responsibility Allow campers Restore the orienting camper back to camp Provide the orienting camper back to camp Say: Step Three is to Restore.
 A part of youth learning how to manage conflict includes learning how to reconcile differences and how to repair any harm they may have caused.
 As such, conflict resolution should focus on solutions that promote repair, reconciliation, and the rebuilding of relationships, rather than being focused on punishment.
-For children to learn and practice these new behaviors, the ideal, whenever possible, is: - Allow for the camper to take responsibility for their actions. - Have the camper make amends. - Restore the offending camper back into the camp community.
+For children to learn and practice these new behaviors, the ideal, whenever possible, is: Allow for the camper to take responsibility for their actions.
+Have the camper make amends.
+Restore the offending camper back into the camp community.

-Say: For example, when another person has been harmed, in many instances this is simply a matter of the victim receiving an apology.
+Sav: For example, when another person has been harmed, in many instances this is Say: For example, when another person has been harmed, in many instances this is simply a matter of the victim receiving an apology.
 Or, if a camper has broken or stolen something that belongs to another camper, they may be given the opportunity to repair it or to contact their parents regarding reparation.
 Restorative resolutions help maintain the critical elements of what makes up an emotionally safe camp environment and gives campers the opportunity to repair, and learn from, their mistakes and rejoin the group as a whole person.
 Certain circumstances will require staff members or campers to be sent home, and these should be outlined in your staff manual and camp guide.

-1 minutes CONFLICT RESOLUTION - STEP 4: REFOCUS FACILITATOR Step 4 - Refinitive - Steps compare logs to large and addition - Steps of Agreed game positions - Steps of Agreed game positions Say: Return campers back to activities and refocus on the fun of camp.
+1 minutes CONFLICT RESOLUTION - STEP 4: REFOCUS FACILITATOR Step 4 - Refocus Advancement Back to camp and activities Move on Remind them of agreed upon solutions Back to camp and activities Back to camp and activiti Say: Return campers back to activities and refocus on the fun of camp.
 Move on; there is no need to keep reliving the moment.
 Allow campers to save face by not broadcasting their "screw-ups" beyond your group.
 If a behavior later repeats itself, stop the activity (or talk to the offending camper privately), remind campers of their agreed-upon solutions or preventative strategies, and allow them to take responsibility to implement.